DavidGirsvaldas/pokerServer/README.md

 # pokerServer
-backend for hosting poker game in the web
+discontinued: learned along the way its not a good way to build a web game originally planned to build a backend for hosting poker game in the web